ehmorris/lunar-lander/notes.md

 - Confetti pieces that don't rotate, but "flip" in 3-D. Maybe diamond shaped, and flipping horizontally.
 - Konami code on desktop?
 - Use broadcast channel to make a second screen a big dashboard of controls and graphs

+# Refactor

+- Move end-game logic into index
+- Move landed and crashed data objects into state

 # Bugs